- Hot tub

 This cottage truly is the perfect base for a family holiday, all year round!

 Four bedrooms: 1 x double, 1 x twin, 1 x family room with 1 king-size double and 1 single with en-suite shower, basin and WC.
 1 x family room with 1 double and 1 single.
 Bathroom with double-ended bath, hand-held shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area.
 Utility.
-Sitting room with sofa bed and electric fire.
+Sitting room with electric fire.

 - Oil central heating with electric fire